-Centipedes are infamous for their creepy looks, with the n number of legs, the swift, darting movements, and of course, their nasty bites.
-The word ‘centipede’ means hundred-legged.
-As the name rightly suggests, these crawling little creatures have numerous legs.
-However, it is not necessary that each and every centipede has one hundred legs.
-The number of legs may range between twenty to above three hundred, depending on the age and the species.
-There are around 8000 species of centipedes that are found in a wide range of habitats, around the globe.
-Centipede bites can be fatal for kids and those who are prone to develop allergic reactions.
+Centipedes are famous for their creepy looks.
+They have lots of legs, move in quick darting bursts, and can give a nasty bite.
+The word "centipede" means "hundred-legged."
+That name fits, but it is not quite right for every species.
+The number of legs can range between twenty to above three hundred, depending on the age and the species.
+There are around 8000 species of centipedes found in a wide range of habitats around the globe.
+Centipede bites can be fatal for kids and those who are prone to develop allergic reactions, so it is important to leave them alone.

 Centipedes are Chilopods, Not Insects